 Given the size, we believe that this is the same display as we saw on the Galaxy A50.
-If that holds to be true, the screen is also topped with a layer of Corning Gorilla Glass 3.
+If that holds to be true, the screen is also topped with a layer of Corning Gorilla Glass 3 for additional protection.

 One of the most significant updates to the Galaxy A50s is its primary camera.
-It is now a 48MP sensor with an f/2.0 aperture and although Samsung hasn’t confirmed, it looks like they’re using their ISOCELL sensor.
+It is now a 48MP sensor with an f/2.0 aperture and although Samsung hasn’t stated it officially, the sensor being used here is the Sony IMX582.

-The camera app features a dedicated night mode, best shot, scene optimiser with 30 presets and Super Steady Video mode.
+The camera app features a dedicated night mode, best shot, scene optimizer with 30 presets and Super Steady Video mode.
 On the front, there’s a 32MP selfie camera with an f/2.0 aperture.

 Now, the difference between Sony’s IMX582 sensor on the A50s and IMX586 on phones like the Realme X, Mi A3 or OnePlus 7 is minimal.
 Both the sensors have the same picture-taking capability but the IMX582 records upto 4K at 30fps while the IMX586 can do 4K at 60fps.